 Equivalent to 3-4 cups of coffee split up throughout the day.

 Caffeine is a colorless, odorless, white chrystaline powder.

 Very low water solubility.

 One method of extraction is to boil coffee beans in water with lime or magnesium oxide to precipitate tannins and coloring matter.
 Charcoal may be used to remove other coloring agents, and the caffeine will rechrystalize out of the hot water easily. .

 Another method is to use supercritical carbon dioxide or obtain byproduct of decaffeinated coffee or teas. .

-Despite previous reports, there is no evidence for caffeine being a carcinogen.
+Despite previous reports online, there is no evidence for caffeine being a carcinogen.